 Of pantos, dwarves, and “Snow White” (DeDisnification, Part 9A)

 While in Bath, we attended the Theatre Royal’s production of Snow White.
 This show was what is known as a pantomime, or as the locals say, “panto”.
 It’s a brand of musical comedy particular to the UK that’s typically put on during the “festive season”.
-As a rule, panto contains songs, including sing-alongs, jokes, often with references to contemporary culture, slapstick, dancing, and cross-dressing actors, with the audience periodically encouraged to participate by shouting responses at various performers (with “Oh, yes it is!” and “Oh, no it isn’t!” being a common exchange) or booing and hissing at the villains, all wrapped up in a well-known story.
+Panto contains songs, including sing-a-longs, jokes, often with references to contemporary culture, slapstick, dancing, and cross-dressing actors, with the audience periodically encouraged to participate by shouting responses at various performers (with “Oh, yes it is!” and “Oh, no it isn’t!” being a common exchange) or booing and hissing at the villains, all wrapped up in a well-known story.
 The tradition derives from the Italian commedia dell’arte and the Victorian music hall, and carries on—minus the family-friendly part—through The Rocky Horror Picture Show.

 This production of Snow White contained all these elements and more.
-Even though it seemed a fairly straightforward retelling, the pacing of the show felt a bit off until Muddles the court Jester was introduced.
+Even though it seemed a fairly straightforward retelling, the pacing of the show felt a bit off until Muddles, the court Jester, was introduced.
 While some other characters occasionally broke the fourth plane, for him, there was nothing there to break.
 Dame Dolly, Muddles’ mum—played by a man—and the Evil Queen rounded out the main comedic players, with some additional gags from the various dwarves.